davidbrackbill/Election-Classification/README.md

 # Election-Classification

 ## Abstract
-Predicting 2016 general election results by county using classification techniques:
+Predicting 2016 general election results by county using the following classification techniques:
 * Generalized linear model
 * Quadratic discriminant analysis
 * Decision trees
 * Random forests

-Additional inference coming from use of Principal Component Analysis and consideration of classification error causes.
+Additional inference coming from use of Principal Component Analysis and consideration of classification error sources.

 ## Report